aymanshams07/Ultra/README.md

 # Ultra

 #First comment
 #need to update the script with extensions
+#data augmentation
+#tansfer learning